When it comes to building a website, most marketers think “home page.” When you review WordPress themes, a key differentiator is the home page layout.

 We won’t go into detail about your lead magnet, as you’ll find whole courses on this topic.
 Just make sure you have one before you hire a designer or copywriter; some copywriters will help you with the lead magnet along with the home page copy.
 Just a couple of tips to create one:

-— The more specific you can be, and the more benefit oriented, the more you’ll get signups.
+— The more specific you can be, and the more benefit-oriented, the more you’ll get signups.
 Sue Ann Dunlevie’s giveaway could serve as a model: The 5 Step Blueprint to Your First $1K Blogging.
 It’s got specific steps, a clear payoff, and a perfect identification of her target market.
 She’s aiming for raw beginners for whom $1000 will seem significant.
+(This page was taken down when Sue retired, but it’s still worth studying.)

 — You don’t have to offer an ebook.
-Ian Brodie currently showcases a 5-step challenge to becoming an authority in your field — a current promotion featuring the theme he’s following now.
+Ian Brodie at one time showcased a 5-step challenge to becoming an authority in your field — a current promotion featuring the theme he’s following now.

 It’s timely and focused on coaches and consultants who have been around long enough to understand the importance of becoming an authority.
 He spells out some of the benefits, but they’re strategic rather than tactical.
 His clients have gotten beyond scrambling to get started; they may have had setbacks but they resonate to different messages compared to beginners